Jeroen124/FERS_core/README.md

 # FERS_core

 **FERS_core** is an open-source Finite Element Method (FEM) library written in Rust with a Python interface.
 It provides the foundational tools and components necessary for performing FEM analysis.
-This core package is designed for users who need a reliable and efficient FEM solver, while advanced features and optimizations are available in the [FERS_pro](#fers_pro) package.
+This core package is designed for users who need a reliable and efficient FEM solver.

 ## Features